strudeljs/strudeljs.org/source/api/index.md

 - **Details:**

-  Emits application event with provided descriptor and invokes all the handlers registered under that descriptor
+  Emits event with provided descriptor and invokes all the handlers registered under that descriptor.

 - **Usage:**
   ```js